manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 ### Altering materialized views

-You can suspend consumption by altering materialized views.
+You can suspend data consumption by altering materialized views.

-If you remove the `source` and do not delete the MV, it will automatically suspend.
-After recreation of the related source, you should unsuspend MV manually the `ALTER` command
+If you remove the `source` without deleting the MV, it automatically suspends.
+After recreating the source, unsuspend the MV manually using the `ALTER` command.

-Currently, only altering materalized views is supported.
-To change `source` parameters, you should drop it and recreate it.
+Currently, only materialized views can be altered.
+To change `source` parameters, drop and recreate the source.

 ### Troubleshooting

-#### Duplicated entries
+#### Duplicate entries

-Offsets in Kafka are committed after each batch or upon timeout processing.
-However, if the daemon unexpectedly stops during the execution of the materialized view query, there is a potential risk of duplicated entries in the data received.
-To mitigate this, it is advisable to include an `id` field in your schema.
-This field acts as a unique identifier, allowing Manticore Search to automatically manage and prevent duplicates within the table if disruptions occur.
+Kafka offsets commit after each batch or when processing times out.
+If the process stops unexpectedly during a materialized view query, you may see duplicate entries.
+To avoid this, include an `id` field in your schema, allowing Manticore Search to prevent duplicates in the table.

 ### How it works internally

-1. **Initialization of worker:** Once you configure a source and a materialized view, Manticore Search initializes a dedicated worker to handle data ingestion from the specified Kafka broker.
+- **Worker initialization:** After configuring a source and materialized view, Manticore Search sets up a dedicated worker to handle data ingestion from Kafka.
-2. **Message mapping:** As messages arrive, they are mapped according to the schema provided in the source configuration.
-This mapping transforms the raw message data into a structured format suitable for processing.
+- **Message mapping:** Messages are mapped according to the source configuration schema, transforming them into a structured format.
-3. **Batch organization:** Incoming messages are grouped into batches to optimize processing efficiency.
-The size of these batches can be configured based on your performance and latency requirements.
+- **Batching:** Messages are grouped into batches for efficient processing.
+Batch size can be adjusted to suit your performance and latency needs.
-4. **Buffering:** The batches of mapped data are temporarily stored in a buffer table.
-This allows for efficient bulk operations in the subsequent stages.
+- **Buffering:** Mapped data batches are stored in a buffer table for efficient bulk operations.
-5. **Executing materialized view logic:** The logic defined in the materialized view is applied to the data in the buffer table.
-This may include transformations, aggregations, or filtering operations.
+- **Materialized view processing:** The view logic is applied to data in the buffer table, performing any transformations or filtering.
-6. **Data transfer:** After processing, the results are written to the destination real-time table where they are stored permanently or until further processing.
+- **Data transfer:** Processed data is then transferred to the destination real-time table.
-7. **Cleanup:** To maintain efficiency and prevent data redundancy, the buffer table is truncated after each batch is processed, clearing the way for the next set of data.
+- **Cleanup:** The buffer table is cleared after each batch, ensuring it’s ready for the next set of data.

 <!-- proofread -->